KnicKnic/WASM-ImageMagick/Readme.md

 ## Run tests

-`npm test` will run some tests with nodejs located at `./tests/rotate`.
+`npm test` will run all the tests.

 `npm run test-browser` will run spec in a headless chrome browser.
-This tests are located at `./spec/`. `npm run test-browser-server` will serve the test so you can debug them with a browser.
+These tests are located at `./spec/`.

+`npm run test-browser-server` will serve the test so you can debug them with a browser.

+`npm run test-browser-start` will run the server and start watching for file changes, recompile and restart the server for agile development.

+`npm test-node` will run some tests with nodejs located at `./tests/rotate`.